-Third in a series on teachers and what they do during the summer: For many teachers, school is not out for summer, because they’re busy leading student learning activities and enrichment camps.
+Fifth in a series on teachers: For many teachers, school is not out for summer, because they’re busy leading student activities and enrichment camps.

 At Kino Junior High School’s Aerospace Academy, Nancy Parra-Quinlan led a class of 24 students in a lab activity to see how liquids react with different items.

 “These liquids I got from different places on Mars,” said Parra-Quinlan, Kino’s career and technical education STEM teacher.